-The purpose of this course is to provide advanced instruction in voice for solo performance in a class situation.
+This course is to provide advanced instruction in voice for solo performance in a class situation.
 The students will formulate critical evaluations and decisions about musical performances as a listener and a performer.
 Course includes district developed requirements designed to demonstrate student mastery of rigorous standards required of quality point fine arts courses.